In case your time is short

 AIOps can provide intelligent analysis—ranking events by their relationship to the original alert, noting anomalies, and suggesting possible causes—to streamline the Problem Management process.
 This capability allows the NOC engineer to more easily and confidently confirm the analysis, verify the data behind it, and then develop a solution.

-Change Management
+Management

 Maintenance events are common in the NOC.
-An effective AIOps implementation allows automatic suppression of alarms when an infrastructure or application maintenance event is recorded.
+An effective AIOps implementation allows the automatic suppression of alarms when an infrastructure or application maintenance event is recorded.
 Automation will then only create tickets if appropriate after a maintenance window has been completed.

 Alarms can be associated with the change by tying in the configuration item; this helps correlate future events with configuration changes.
 AIOps can also provide for deeper impact analysis by using relationship and topology data from multiple sources, such as the CMDB and monitoring tools, to help IT teams understand how a change on one node may propagate to other nodes, leading to a potentially undesired impact.